 Ways to Extend the Activity

 As kids are planting their Gro-ables, encourage them to notice measurements- How many cups (or handfuls) of potting mix were necessary to fill the pots?
 How much water will the plants need each day?
 Also give preschoolers a chance to talk about the contents of the Gro-able pods themselves.
 Point out that the Gro-able pods contain potting soil and plant food that help the plants grow big and strong.
 You can also make a measuring stick out of paint stir sticks like we did so your preschoolers can see the progression of plant growth while learning units of measurement!
+Maybe one day these kids will have their own Wooden Greenhouse to grow a lot more in!

 I can’t wait for our herb and vegetable Gro-able plants to grow food, but I’m also looking forward to the process of caring for these plants with my kids while we wait for the harvest.
 Each day as we water the plants, look for new growth, and measure seedlings we have a chance to grow together as our plants do.
 The quality time that we will spend through this gardening project is as valuable as the lessons we will learn through the gardening itself.